Photos of ways Christmas is celebrated all around the world

 Here is a look at scenes of Christmas 2025 worldwide from Bethlehem to Beijing.

 Christians attend prayer on Christmas Eve, Wednesday, Dec.
-24, 2025, at St. Mary Cathedral in Yangon, Myanmar — also known as Burma.
+24, 2025, at St. Mary Cathedral in Yangon, Myanmar, formerly known as Burma.

 Religious freedom conditions in the Southeast Asian country have deteriorated amidst ongoing civil war, according to a report from the U.S. United States Commission on International Religious Freedom.
 Over 3.4 million people were displaced, including 320,000 Christians and one million Rohingya Muslim refugees.